 Let’s give all the goods a mark of 3.5.
 Then add up all the points.
 The total is 3677.5, which needs to be divided by the number of reviews.
 This gives us 4.56.
 So the stars showing in the search results pages are misleading.
 It is not an accurate rating.

 Let’s go further; they have just four ratings, so let’s use a rating system based upon 4; so excellent gives you 4; good gives you 3; poor gives you 2 and bad…1!

 Using this system, which is a more accurate reflection of how people have ranked companies, Iglu Cruises now only scores 3.7, which as an image in Google, doesn’t look good.

-Enough said; I don’t want to get technical and have made my views known.
+I don’t want to get technical and have made my views known.

 How I see Feefo from an SEO Consultants point of view.